 Preparing for Certification

 The first step in obtaining FSSC 22000 certification is to prepare for it by establishing and implementing an FSMS that meets the requirements of FSSC 22000.
+For QA Managers and Process Improvement Leads, this preparation phase is where existing quality frameworks — such as ISO 9001 or HACCP plans — can be leveraged to accelerate readiness.
 This involves:

 - Conducting a gap analysis to assess the current state of the FSMS and identify any gaps or areas for improvement.